easy-team/vue-entry-loader/README.md

 ```

 - Egg Project will inject the custom template code into the location above `${codeSegment}` when the file `app/web/framework/entry/template.js` exists
-- Non-Project will inject the custom template code into the location above `${codeSegment}` when the file `src/framework/entry/template.js` exists
+- Non Egg Project will inject the custom template code into the location above `${codeSegment}` when the file `src/framework/entry/template.js` exists
 - The `entry/template.js` template file has the following constraints:

     - import path must be absolute path, you can use webpack alias set